-In any case, the analysis is done in a group that includes 2 representatives from the labor sector, 2 from the employer sector, and 3 from the government.
-After the review, they decide if an increase is necessary and recommend it to congress.
+The analysis is done by the minimum wage council; it includes 2 representatives from the labor sector, 2 from the employer sector, and 3 from the government.
+After the review, they decide if an increase is necessary and recommend it to the Salvadoran congress.

 How Many Days per Week do You Work in El Salvador?

 The standard workweek for most Salvadorans is 5 1/2 days.
 It usually begins on Monday and ends on Saturday at noon.
 In the informal sector, it is normal for employees to work six days per week or even seven.

 How Many Hours per Day do You Work in El Salvador?

 Each employer has its own schedule and set of hours that the employee is supposed to work.
 Also, they have to pay overtime if it goes over the established amount of hours.